-What Can a Handyman Do in Pahrump, Nevada?
+What Can a Handyman Do Without a License in Pahrump, Nevada?

 Pahrump is in unincorporated Nye County, Nevada.
 For “handyman” work, Nevada generally requires a Nevada State Contractors Board (NSCB) contractor license unless you stay within the small-job exemption: work valued at $1,000 or less (labor + materials) and it can’t be split into smaller contracts to evade licensing.
 Even when exempt from a contractor license, you still must comply with building permits (Nye County) and any trade licensing rules (notably electrical/plumbing/HVAC work is tightly regulated).